quii/learn-go-with-tests/JSON-and-io.md

 ## Write the test first

-We'll extend the existing suite as we have some useful test functions and a fake `PlayerServer` to use.
+We'll extend the existing suite as we have some useful test functions and a fake `PlayerStore` to use.

 ```go
 func TestLeague(t *testing.T) {